-The gentlemen are fired with admiration for such a brilliant exploits which in turn rouse their spirit of daring bravado; while in those days not a few girls of noble houses are to be found from infancy vowed as it were to the sword.
+The gentlemen are fired with admiration for such " brilliant exploits ", which in turn rouse their spirit of daring bravado; while in those days not a few girls of noble houses are to be found from infancy vowed as it were to the sword.
 La Châtaigneraye, when her daughter was still quite little, was for ever putting a naked sword and dagger into her hands, wishing she said to make an amazon of her (1).

 Observe this: southern lands have always produced these women of the sword in far greater numbers than temperate or cold climes.
-Apart from the amazons of Bohemian legend, the shield maidens (2) of Iceland, women, and these new-fashioned bold amazons, in all modesty, have ended up the fights in the lists with dances and contests of arms by companies, as we have seen lately in the great hall of the Counts Bentivoglio. "
+Apart from the amazons of Bohemian legend, the shield maidens (2) of Iceland,

 Il Giuoco de' cavalieri, discorso sopra le giostre ed i tornei del Sig.
-Senator Berlingiero Gessi (The Diversion of Gentlemen; a Discourse on Jousts and Tourneys by the Senator Berlingiero Gessi), Bologna 1671.
+Senator BERLINGIERO GESSI (The Diversion of Gentlemen; a Discourse on Jousts and Tourneys by the Senator Berlingiero Gessi), Bologna 1671.

-&lt;sup>a The Comte de Louvigny, one of the lovers of Mme de Rohan, made Mlle de Rohan, who was at that time only a child, practise with a great cutlass-sword he had.
-This was to leach her, he used to say to know what a cutting edge is. a - Tallemant des Réaux, Historiettes, vol. II.
+" The Comte de Louvigny, one of the lovers of Mme de Rohan, made Mlle de Rohan, who was at that time only a child, practise with a great cutlass-sword he had.
+This was to leach her, he used to say to know what a cutting edge is. " - Tallemant des Réaux, Historiettes, vol. II.